Major ICC Cricket Rules and Regulations

 The ICC has 104 members: 12 full members participating in test matches and 92 associate members.
 The new ICC rules of Cricket Bowling decided by the International Cricket Council are mentioned below.

 It is also the primary responsibility of the referees.
 Referees are the lone judges of the fair and unjust game.
-If one of the arbitrators believes that an action not governed by law is unfair, he must intervene without appeal and, if the ball is in play, call and report the dead ball and implement the procedure described below.18 Otherwise, referees must not interfere with the progress of the game, except to the extent required by law.
+If one of the arbitrators believes that an action not governed by law is unfair, he must intervene without appeal and, if the ball is in play, call and report the dead ball otherwise, referees must not interfere with the progress of the game.

 It is unfair that anyone rubbing the ball with the ground for any reason interferes with the seams or surface of the ball, uses any tool, or takes any other action that could alter the condition of the ball.
 The referee must conduct frequent and regular inspections of the ball.